mesosphere/d2iq-engineering-blog/content/posts/conflict-resolution-kubernetes-server-side-apply/index.md

 We applied the same files again and we get a different label applied, previous state is overwritten.
 Now imagine if this happens in the real world: multiple API clients (users or controllers) updating fields in the API at the same time, the last one to apply wins.
-That leads to competition and races - who knows what the state should actually be in this case?
+That leads to competition and races - who knows what the state should actually be in this case.
 Overwriting changes from other API clients would lead to fighting for ownership of the resource and unnecessary work by controllers as the API resources continually change their desired state.